Neville Talbot: Clerical career

 Talbot was made deacon at Ripon Cathedral on 14 June 1908.
-He was an assistant curate at St. Bartholomew's Church, Armley, from 1908 to 1909.
+He was an assistant curate at St Bartholomew's Church, Armley, from 1908 to 1909.
 He was ordained priest in Lent 1909 and went to be Chaplain of Balliol College, Oxford, in October.
 During the World War I he served as a military chaplain (4th Class), he was later Assistant Chaplain-General to the Fifth Army.

 In April 1918 he was married to Cecil Mary Eastwood by his father at West Stoke Church, near Chichester.

 Pretoria

-On 12 April 1920 he was elected Bishop of Pretoria, in succession to Bishop Furse, and was consecrated in St. Paul's Cathedral on St John the Baptist's Day.
+On 12 April 1920 he was elected Bishop of Pretoria, in succession to Bishop Furse.
+He was consecrated into bishop's orders on St John the Baptist's Day (24 June), by Randall Davidson, Archbishop of Canterbury, at St Paul's Cathedral.
 Among the bishops who took part in the consecration were his own father, then Bishop of Winchester, the Archbishop of Cape Town, and his predecessor in the Diocese of Pretoria, Bishop Michael Furse.

 In 1930 he refused the appointment as Bishop of Newcastle, New South Wales.

 Nottingham

-He was appointed to St. Mary's Church, Nottingham, in 1933 and an Assistant Bishop of Southwell the next year.
-Neville used to refer to St. Mary's as St. Pelican in the Wilderness.
+He was appointed to St Mary's Church, Nottingham in 1933 and as Assistant Bishop of Southwell the next year.
+Neville used to refer to St Mary's as St Pelican in the Wilderness.
 This is explained by the comment of a priest in the diocese:

 The parish was largely non-residential, and the church was surrounded by factories and offices which Neville used to visit carrying handbills announcing the special dinner-hour service.

 Neville was in excellent relations with the non-Anglican religious bodies in Nottingham.
 In co-operation with John Francis McNulty, the Roman Catholic Bishop of Nottingham, and Mr James, the Free Church leader, he helped to create the Nottinghamshire Christian Council, which owed much to the combination in Neville of an outspoken loyalty to his convictions with a warm spirit of fraternity.

 In May 1941, Neville wrote from Nottingham :

 Neville was often restless within the conditions of his restriction in his parish at Nottingham – restrictions greatly increased by the war.
 He likened himself to "an old hulk stranded on a lee-shore".
 His fearless honesty made him accuse himself of ambition, but, if it was there, it did not lurk in any secret corner.
 In March 1939 he was offered the position of Bishop of Croydon.
 He would have been Suffragan and Archdeacon as well as Vicar.
 His first feeling was that he must accept.
 He felt that nine years in Nottingham were enough, and that "the call came from the Church and not from Downing Street."
 However, after inspecting conditions on the spot, he decided against.